How to Recognize Immigration Fraud and Protect Yourself: USCIS Recommendations

 Employers may receive fraudulent emails asking for information from the I-9 form - the letter is framed as if it came from USCIS.
 In fact, employers are not required to file Form I-9 with USCIS.
 An employer must have an I-9 Employment Eligibility Verification for each employee who needs to complete it.
 All these forms must be kept for a certain period of time.
 Visit Center I-9to learn more about storing and validating this form.

 Fraudulent emails come from a fake email address: firstname.lastname@example.org.
 It is not a USCIS email address.
 The body of the letter may contain the logos of the USCIS and the Office of the Inspector General, your address and a download button that links to a fake non-state web address (uscis-online.org).
 Do not reply to these letters and do not follow the links in them.

-If you think you have received a fraudulent email requesting USCIS form I-9 data, please report it to Federal Trade Commission.
-If you are not sure if this is a fraud, forward a suspicious email USCIS Webmaster.
+If you think you have received a fraudulent email requesting USCIS form I-9 data, please report it to Federal Trade Commission...
+If you are unsure if this is a scam, forward the suspicious email to the USCIS Webmaster (uscis.webmaster (at) uscis.dhs.gov).
 The Immigration Service will review the emails received and, if necessary, forward them to law enforcement.